 When normal functioning of these structures is disrupted, the body may be unable to properly break down food in the way mentioned above.
 Therefore, digestive enzyme supplements can be consumed to help prevent malabsorption; for example, it is not uncommon for physicians to prescribe Rx digestive enzymes to individuals with conditions like pancreatitis, pancreatic cancer, and cystic fibrosis.
 Another common health condition is those who suffer from lactose intolerance— this is due to lacking the enzyme lactase.

-What are the Best Digestive Enzymes of 2020?
+What are the Best Digestive Enzymes?

 Before purchasing and consuming any supplement, it is recommended to first consult with your doctor or physician, especially if you are pregnant or have any allergies.